kodey-ai/kodey-npm-cli-sample/README.md

 5. **Re-Testing**: Kodey verifies that all dependencies install without errors.
 6. **Pull Request Creation**: After successful testing, Kodey commits the changes and opens a pull request.

-## Example thought process:
+## Example thought process by kodey:
-The initial npm install command identified a version mismatch for the parser dependency.
+*The initial npm install command identified a version mismatch for the parser dependency.
 I’ll retrieve the latest version of parser and replace the outdated one.
-Re-running npm install should verify the installation.
+Re-running npm install should verify the installation.*

-No issues remain after updating the dependency.
-The final step is to update package.json on GitHub and create a pull request from the fix/kodey-package-fix-final branch.
+*No issues remain after updating the dependency.
+The final step is to update package.json on GitHub and create a pull request from the fix/kodey-package-fix-final branch.*

+## Result
 At the end, you should see a pull request resembling this:

 ![PR SCREENSHOT](./assets/fixed.png)